Philiphil/Kult-Engine/README.md

-# Fullstack PHP Framework
+# BACKEND PHP Framework

 The Kult engine is a php framework aiming to be a lightweight and easy to use/configure/install/learn set of powerful tools able to fit every website's common task and need.

-**PHP 7**
+**PHP 8**

-**Version : 1.34-BETA**
+**Version : 2:PRE-RELEASE1**

 ## Why choose the Kult Engine ?

-I dont think someone should have linux, composer, wget, git, docker, dthen run 11 command in order to download a folder with .php files.
+A website is a folder full of PHP files, it should run anywhere, it should not require composer, docker, any particular OS, wget, nor to run 11 commands in order to run.
+You should not have to spend more time editing yaml files than do actual coding.

 You can drag & drop your website on a whole different server, just conf.php will require any change and no download will be required.